Open-Gea/Open-Gea/BACKGROUND.md

 ## Join the community

-This Gea project seeks to create a comprehensive and 100% useful tool for the productive, social and environmental reality of the beneficiaries.
+This Open Gea seeks to create a comprehensive and 100% useful tool for the productive, social and environmental reality of the beneficiaries.
 For this reason, it is of utmost importance to participate and create a community of professionals who contribute their knowledge and skills to this purpose.
 We face a changing reality where small farmers face new challenges every day, and sustainable food production is imminent.
 In this context, technology plays a fundamental role in supporting processes of change and facing new realities.

 See the impact through this [video](https://cdnapisec.kaltura.com/index.php/extwidget/preview/partner_id/1773841/uiconf_id/27941801/entry_id/1_lx8hrojg/embed/dynamic)